Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Introduction

 \section{Introduction}

-In this paper, we focus on multi-stage stochastic integer linear programming (MSILP) problems, a class of mathematical programming models for sequential decision-making under uncertainty.
-These problems consider decisions at each stage of the sequential process, which consist of local variables---variables that only participate in a single stage locally---and state variables---variables that link multiple stages together.
-In particular, we consider MSILP problems with continuous local variables and mixed-integer state variables, which arise in many applications such as hydro-power scheduling \citep{hjelmeland2018nonconvex}, unit commitment \citep{zou2018multistage}, and disaster relief logistics planning (see Section \ref{sec:application}).
+Multi-stage stochastic integer linear programming (MSILP) problems \Merve{form an important} class of \Merve{optimization} models for sequential decision-making under uncertainty.
+These problems consider decisions at each stage of the sequential process, which consists of local variables--- that only participate in a single stage locally---and state variables--- that link multiple stages together. \Merve{In this paper,} we consider MSILP problems with continuous local variables and mixed-integer state variables, which arise in many applications such as hydro-power scheduling \citep{hjelmeland2018nonconvex}, unit commitment \citep{zou2018multistage}, and disaster relief logistics planning (see Section \ref{sec:application}).

 Despite the vast applicability of MSILP, these problems are computationally prohibitive to solve due to the non-convexity of the feasibility set caused by the integer state variables.
-Existing solution methods utilize the stochastic dual dynamic programming (SDDP) algorithm with convexification procedures (see, e.g., \cite{zou2019stochastic} and \cite{ahmed2020stochastic}), which require strong assumptions about the feasibility set (e.g., binary state variables and Lipschitz continuous cost-to-go functions).
+Existing solution methods utilize the \Song{stage-wise decomposition framework, such as the stochastic dual dynamic programming (SDDP) algorithm, with convexification procedures for the expected cost-to-go functions, which require certain \Merve{limiting} assumptions such as pure binary state variables~\citep{zou2019stochastic} and Lipschitz continuous cost-to-go functions~\citep{ahmed2020stochastic}.}

-We propose an alternative approach to handle such MSILP problems.
-The main idea is to construct a \textit{partially extended reformulation} by transforming the original problem into one that has integer variables only in the first stage.
+We propose a \Song{different perspective to handle such MSILP problems without attempting to convexify the expected cost-to-go functions \Merve{that are parametrized by} a mixture of continuous and integer state variables}.
+Instead, we construct a \textit{partially extended reformulation} by transforming the original problem into one that has integer variables only in the first stage.
 By doing so, we can employ decomposition algorithms, such as the branch-and-cut (B\&C) algorithm, to decompose the problem into a master problem that corresponds to a first-stage mixed integer linear program, and a subproblem defined for the remaining stages, which is a multi-stage stochastic linear program that can be handled by stage-wise decomposition algorithms such as the SDDP algorithm.
-However, this reformulation may lead to exponentially many first-stage integer variables, which is computationally challenging to handle.
+However, this reformulation may lead to exponentially many first-stage integer variables, \Merve{thus can be} computationally challenging \Merve{to solve}.